patrickshock/wrestling-cyoa/README.md

 * Finish all of the WWE Storylines from beginning to the end.
 * Work on TNA, I will do this a bit when I am still making the WWE Storylines but after I do WWE then TNA is my main project.
+* And right after TNA Then I do the indies.
+* Add the feature to switch companies or switch from Big Leagues to The Indies, either by getting released or quitting.
+(Maybe more ways too, Who knows)